University of Illinois Chicago

 Group of student walking on campus

 The best way to get to know the University of Illinois Chicago is to experience it yourself.
-UIC offers a number of options for exploring campus.
+UIC offers several options for exploring campus.
 Explore our live presentations, connect with an admissions counselor, request an appointment and more.

 One campus, many sides

-UIC’s campus spans 244 acres.
-At the east, students will find the corner of Halsted and Harrison streets.
+UIC’s campus spans 250 acres.
+To the east, students will find the corner of Halsted and Harrison streets.
 The Illinois Medical District is at the heart of the west side of campus and the exciting University Village is a popular spot for students just south of Roosevelt Road.

 East and south sides of campus